mozilla-releng/balrog/docs/source/database.rst

 -   Retrieve all rules where product, buildTarget, distribution, and distVersion are (each) unspecified, or match the request with a simple string match.

--   Discard any rules where the rule specifies a channel, version, buildID, osVersion, systemCapabilities, and/or locale, and that doesn't match the request.
+-   Discard any rules where the rule specifies a channel, version, buildID, osVersion, any part of systemCapabilities, and/or locale, and that doesn't match the request.
 The method for each match is described in the table above.

     -   The channel has special handling to try "falling back" to a simpler channel, for example a request with release-cck-foo will also consider rules for 'release'.
 This only applies to channels containing '-cck-'.